miku/exploreio/Solutions.md

 S09
 ---

-We could apply any of the limiting technique.
+We could apply any of the limiting techniques.
 Here is an example with [io.CopyN](https://golang.org/pkg/io/#CopyN):

 ```go